-During the month of April, I was very fortunate to have been interviewed by several news outlets as a result of promotion for “The Big Downsize” documentary series.
-A few of them asked me about minimalism and how to live a more minimalist life.
-I believe that owning less brings you a sense of freedom and hopefully more money in your pocket to enjoy experiences instead of stuff.
+I was fortunate to do several interviews with news outlets to promote “The Big Downsize” documentary series.
+A few of them asked me about the pursuit of minimalism and living a life with less.
+I believe owning less brings you a sense of freedom and hopefully more money to enjoy experiences instead of stuff.

-I was so hopeful that while we were all at home, we would contemplate our life and the stuff we fill it with and perhaps conclude that rampant consumerism is not necessarily a good thing.
-And I thought that perhaps we would also question how we discard the stuff we don’t need as we sat face-to-face with it and had no place to drop it off.
+I was hopeful that while we were all at home, we would contemplate our life and the stuff in our homes.
+And perhaps we would conclude that rampant consumerism is not necessarily good.
+And I thought that maybe we would also question how we discard the stuff we don’t need as we sat face-to-face with it and had no place to drop it off.

-Giving away our items to those in need is always a good thing.
-However, I have seen so many things dropped off at a donation center that are really and truly garbage.
-I can only assume that we do this in order to make ourselves feel better about owning so much.
+Donating items to those in need is always a good thing.
+However, I have seen many things dropped off at donation centres that are really and truly garbage.
+I can only assume that we do this to make ourselves feel better about owning so much.
 Does that somehow give us permission to go out and buy more because we’ve done a good thing with what we no longer want or need?

-If we didn’t buy so much in the first place, then we wouldn’t need to “pursue” a minimalist lifestyle.
-We would already be living one, by choice.
+If we didn’t buy so much in the first place, then we wouldn’t be in pursuit of minimalism.
+We would already be living a life of intention.